ToolJet/ToolJet/docs/docs/widgets/table.md

 ## Search
 Client-side search is enabled by default and server-side search can be enabled from the events section of the inspector.
 Whenever the search text is changed, the `searchText` property of the table component is updated.
 If server-side search is enabled, `on search` event is fired after the content of `searchText` property is changed. `searchText` can be used to run a specific query to search for the records in your datasource.

+If you don't wish to use the search feature altogether, you can disable it from the inspector.

 ## Event: On row clicked

 This event is triggered when a table row is clicked. `selectedRow` property of the table object will have the table data of the selected row.